I: Making Things Differently - Sept 9-18

 Produced and Directed by Ori Flomin

-Choreography and dancing by Ori Flomin
+Choreography and Dancing by Ori Flomin

 "The Ocean on my Fourth Floor" is a dance film about how I feel at home during this pandemic: protected, caught, transfixed, looking for acceptance of the situation, creating the peaceful moments I need.